 The other company, DeGeWo, developed the Krugpfuhlsiedlung (Krugpfuhl housing estate) on the east side of Fritz-Reuter-Allee.
 Their traditional residential buildings (with saddle roofs, bay windows, and pointed dormers), are not “rewarded” a UNESCO listing.
 However, I did find the contrast very interesting.
 It gives a better perspective of the modernist ideas behind GEHAG’s development project.

 Success or not?

 The horseshoe estate was designed for non-affluent people, with a socialist idea at the bottom of it.
 This is the reason why the terraced houses which are called the Red Front (pictured above on the featured image), bears a double significance: Colour and ideology.

 The cost of building the flats had one big disadvantage: Ordinary workers could not afford the rent.
 In addition, the unusual choice of strong colours in the interiors was not very pleasing to the residents.
 Instead they put up their own wall-papers.
 Read more here and here.

 There is a restaurant in the horseshoe, the Gaststätte Zum Hufeisen.
 I recommend it for its traditional cuisine.

-Browse the pictures below.
+Browse the pictures from the The Berlin Modernism Housing Estates.
 Buildings outside UNESCO’s listing are marked Krugpfuhl.